topokhandotcom/thieve-supplier-finder-bookmarklet/README.md

 But by using this Bookmarklet you'll be more productive

-You don't have to copy the url and go to thive site every time
+You don't have to copy the url and go to thieve site every time

 just one simple click will open a new browser tab and search on thieve site with all pictures.